 To date, we have developed products internally, sometimes also licensing or acquiring products, or portions of products, from third parties.
 These arrangements sometimes require that we pay royalties to third parties.
 We intend to continue to license or otherwise acquire technology or products from third parties when it makes business sense to do so.
-We currently have one license agreement, with BIOVIA, a San Diego division of Dassault Systemes in France (formerly known as Accelrys, Inc.), pursuant to which a small royalty is paid to BIOVIA from revenues on each license for the Metabolite module in ADMET Predictor.
+We currently have one license agreement, with Dassault Systèmes Americas Corp. (formerly known as Accelrys, Inc.), a San Diego division of Dassault Systèmes in France, pursuant to which a small royalty is paid to Dassault Systèmes Americas Corp. from revenues on each license for the Metabolism module in ADMET Predictor.
 This license agreement continues in perpetuity and either party has the right to terminate it.

-In 1997 we entered into an exclusive software licensing agreement with TSRL, Inc. (aka Therapeutic Systems Research Laboratories) (TSRL), pursuant to which TSRL licensed certain software technology and databases to us, and we paid royalties to TSRL.
+In 1997 we entered into an exclusive software licensing agreement with TSRL, Inc. (Therapeutic Systems Research Laboratories) pursuant to which TSRL licensed certain software technology and databases to us, and we paid royalties to TSRL.
 On May 15, 2014, we and TSRL entered into a termination and nonassertion agreement pursuant to which the parties agreed to terminate the 1997 exclusive software licensing agreement.
 As a result, the Company obtained a perpetual right to use certain source code and data, and TSRL relinquished any rights and claims to any GastroPlus products and to any claims to royalties or other payments under that agreement, and we agreed to pay TSRL total consideration of \$6,000,000.
-All payments have now been made as of April 2017.
-Our payment obligation is being amortized at a constant rate of \$150,000 per quarter until it is completely amortized, after which no further expense will be incurred.
-To date, this has resulted in expense savings over \$950,000 compared to the royalty payments that would have been paid to TSRL if paid consistent with past practices.
+All payments were made as of April 2017.
+The total consideration is being amortized at a constant rate of \$150,000 per quarter until it is completely amortized, after which no further expense will be incurred.
+To date, this has resulted in expense savings over \$1,300,000 compared to the royalty payments that would have been paid to TSRL if paid consistent with past practices.